Jibon O Rajnaitik Bastobota

 Jibon O Rajnaitik Bastobota is a Bengali novel by Shahidul Zahir.
 It was published in Dhaka by Mowla Brothers in 1988 as a debut noble by Zahir.
-The novella is written against the backdrop of Bangladesh Liberation War in 1971.
+The novella is set against the backdrop of the Bangladesh Liberation War in 1971.

 In popular culture

-A play with the same title based on this novel was performed in Dhaka directed by dramatist Syed Jamil Ahmed.
-The inaugural show was held on 23 March 2019, on the death anniversary of Zaheer.
+A stage adaptation with the same title, based on the novel, was performed in Dhaka under the direction of dramatist Syed Jamil Ahmed.
+The inaugural show was held on 23 March 2019, on the death anniversary of Zahir.